andymai92/Clerkie_Coding_Challenge_2017/README.md

 - TensorFlow version 0.12 or above
 - Numpy
 - Pandas
-- Scikit-learn machine learning library for Python
+- NLTK library for Natural Language Processing on Python

 Before running the mini-system, you need to run the training process to create learning model and vocabulary library.
 ## Training: